-This study aims to validate a conceptual model of the impact of stigma related to same-sex sexuality, transgender identity and HIV on sexual risk behaviors of men who have sex with men (MSM) and Hijras/transgender women in India.
+This study aimed to validate a conceptual model of the impact of stigma related to same-sex sexuality, transgender identity and HIV on sexual risk behaviors of men who have sex with men (MSM) and Hijras/transgender women in India.

 - Amitie Trust

 - MANAS Bangla: Sovabazar, Dumdum, Beleghata and Baruipur DIC